 These events are designed for homeschool community and times vary.

-RGV Homeschoolers from elementary to high school levels are invited to showcase their science skills at the 3rd annual IMAS Homeschool Science Fair on Friday, May 5, 2023.
+RGV Homeschoolers from elementary to high school levels are invited to showcase their science skills at the fourth annual IMAS science fair on Friday, May 10, 2024.
 Homeschoolers will be judged based on creativity, use of scientific process, and verbal presentation during judging.

 Receive news and information about exhibits, education programs and updates.